Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/component/README.md

 - Template engine

 ## Template Engine
 - Variables can be passed to the template engine.
-In the file variable to be replaces with values have the syntax {{variableName}}
+In the file variables to be replaced with values have the syntax `{{variableName}}`
 - Template files can include other template files.
-The syntax for this is {{include:fileName.html}}.
+The syntax for this is `{{include:fileName.html}}`.
     - Include files can contain include files.
 There is a maximum depth of 10 levels of include files, as to avoid infinite loops.

 ### Template Engine File Reader